Updated: 4 days ago

 The micro wedding offers such a wonderful way for couples to have their tiny cake, and to eat it with those they care about most.

-So you’ve decided to elope or go Micro, either because you want to avoid a large wedding party, or simply to enjoy the day together with minimal distractions and as little stress as possible.
+So you’ve decided to elope or go Micro, either because you want to avoid a large wedding party, or simply to enjoy the day together with minimal distractions and as little stress as possible (or Covid, I'm trying not to mention that word!).
 They say 'all you need is love’ right?
 But you also want to be properly married and to remember every part of your day.
 So, I know it sounds obvious but you do still need your officiant and your photographer.
 A photographic record of the day is a must, and your photographer is the preserver of your memories.
 Beyond that, your photographer is capable of capturing scenes and moments that you might miss out on during the ceremony and reception.

-In summary this incredibly intimate wedding trend is growing fast - and is about so much more than saving money.
+In summary this incredibly intimate wedding trend is growing fast - and is about so much more than saving money and enforced restrictions.
 Remember that I am always here to answer your questions!
 Or if you're wanting to see something specific in regards to photographing your wedding, a few recommendations where to look for your venue, or in fact anything... simply drop me a message and I’ll get right back to you.

 I hope you feel inspired to come and visit my little place on the internet to see if I'm that Wedding Photographer you are looking for... vickyphotography.co.uk